-All courses at Chalmers with ten participants or more have between three and five student representatives.
+All courses at Chalmers with ten participants or more have between two and five student representatives.
 For some programme, the Student union appoints representatives and for others the representatives are randomly selected among the course participants.
-In some cases, the teacher may also ask for voluntary representatives.
+In some cases, the examiner may also ask for voluntary representatives.
 If you are randomly selected as student representative for a course, the teacher will let you know in the beginning of the course.

 As student representative

-, you are expected to represent yourself and the other students of the course at several meetings during and after the course.
+, you are expected to represent yourself and the other students of the course at meetings during and after the course.
 Your mission as student representative is very important as you help us better understand our students’ expectations and how they experience our courses.

 The teacher will invite you to a start-up meeting/session